 This light comes on when the StabiliTrak system is turned off.
-If StabiliTrak is off, Traction Control System (TCS) is also off.

-If the TCS is off, the system does not assist in controlling the vehicle.
-Turn on the TCS and the StabiliTrak systems and the warning light turns off.
+If StabiliTrak is off, the Traction Control System (TCS) is also off.
+If StabiliTrak and TCS are off, the system does not assist in controlling the vehicle.
+Turn on the TCS and the StabiliTrak systems, and the warning light turns off.